 • No Contact Orders

-In Minnesota, there are three ways that someone can post bail: money, bond, or Minnesota Freedom Fund.
+In Minnesota, there are three ways that someone can post bail: money, bond, or People’s Bail Fund of Minnesota.

 Money: It has to be cash, and it must be the exact amount.
 It is also required that it is paid at the jail, with a photo ID.